MonaSolutions/MonaServer/doc/serverapp.rst

   end
   super:hello() -- displays "I am the root application"

-You can use *client.path* property to check if it's a client connected for this application or for one child application (see `Server Application, API <./api.html>`_ page for more details on *client* object description).
+You can use *client.path* property to check if it's a client connected for this application or for one child application (see :ref:`ref-client` object description).

 Exchange between unrelated server applications